AJ6CU/uBITX-Settings-Editor/uBITXapplymodfile/README.md

         <!--A valid frequency (only numbers) that uBITX can set - e.g., 14032000-->
     	</SETTING>

-- &lt label &gt...&lt /label &gt": 	   is a brief description of the function of the setting, perhaps what you might see in a fancier UX.
+- <<label>> 15 <</label>> : 	   is a brief description of the function of the setting, perhaps what you might see in a fancier UX.
-- <value>7032000</value>": the 7032000 is the frequency for the VFO A on boot.
+- <value 7032000</value>": the 7032000 is the frequency for the VFO A on boot.
 - <!--  comment -->:	   hopefully more detail explanation of setting an options that can be used

 BTW: CASE MATTERS!